Kernel Limit for a Class of Recurrent Neural Networks Trained on Ergodic Data Sequences: Proof of weak convergence

-In this section, we would like to show that one could study a simpler increment for the evolution of $g^N_t(h)$, in light of the a-priori bounds for the increments of parameters (Lemma \ref{lem:evolution_of_parameters}) and our current analysis of the trained hidden memory units in appendix \ref{S:dynamics_of_sample_memories}.
-We begin by showing that $\Psi^N(Y_k)$ could be replaced by $\Psi^N(g^N_k(h_k))$:
+We would like to show that one could study a simpler increment for the evolution of $g^N_k(h)$, in light of the a priori bounds for the increments of parameters (Lemma \ref{lem:evolution_of_parameters}) and our current analysis of the trained hidden memory units in Subsection \ref{SS:dynamics_of_sample_memories}.
+We begin by showing that $\hat{Y}_k$ could be replaced by $g^N_k(h_{k+1})$:

 \begin{lemma} For $k \leq NT$,

 \end{lemma}